I am obsessed with how we are all connected. Obsessed with creating pictures in real-time in pictures that become timeless.

-George Lange is a native of Pittsburgh, PA.
-It was there that his parents gave him a camera when he was seven years old, unknowingly planting the seed for a long and successful career in photography.
-He studied at the Rhode Island School of Design when the photo department was run by Harry Callahan and Aaron Siskind.
-George was instrumental in bringing photographer Wendy McNeil to the school and subsequently studying with her.
+My parents gave me a camera at seven years old, unknowingly planting the seed for a long and successful career in photography.
+I studied at the Rhode Island School of Design when the photo department was run by Harry Callahan and Aaron Siskind.
+I was instrumental in bringing photographer Wendy McNeil to the school and subsequently studying with her.

-Early in his career he worked with giants of photography such as Duane Michals and Annie Leibovitz, where he learned the fine art of storytelling through images (Duane) and the choreography of a big commercial shoot (Annie).
-Immediately after, he went out on his own and began to shoot for magazines such as Rolling Stone, Esquire, Entertainment Weekly, Teen People, NY Times Magazine, Vogue, Vanity Fair, GEO and Fortune among many others.
+Early in my career I worked with giants of photography Duane Michals and Annie Leibovitz, where I learned the fine art of storytelling through images (Duane) and the choreography of a big commercial shoot (Annie).
+Immediately after, I went out on my own and began to shoot for magazines such as Rolling Stone, Esquire, Entertainment Weekly, Teen People, NY Times Magazine, Vogue, Vanity Fair, GEO, and Fortune among many others.

-George also shot many of the iconic images from 90’s TV shows such as Friends, Frazier, Dawson’s Creek, and Seinfeld.
-Later he shot ads for TLC with hit shows like Cake Boss and Honey Boo Boo.
-He shot ads for movie posters including Jackie Brown, Little Rascals, Flintstones and many Jim Carrey movies.
+I also shot many of the iconic images from 90’s TV shows such as Friends, Frazier, Dawson’s Creek, and Seinfeld.
+Later I shot ads for TLC with hit shows like Cake Boss and Honey Boo Boo.
+I have shot ads for movie posters including Jackie Brown, Little Rascals, Flintstones, and many Jim Carrey movies.

 In September, 2019 there was a major exhibit with a collection of images from my friendship with Francesca Woodman at the MCA Denver.
 My goal was to show how much fun we had at RISD together.
 Many of her images are dark, and then there is how she died tragically.
 I had another chapter to share.
 A third of the exhibit were my pictures of Francesca.
 It was a thrill seeing how well the whole show was received.
 Rizzoli published the catalog for the show, "Portrait of a Reputation."